naiquevin/nozzle/README.rst

 Explanation
 ~~~~~~~~~~~

-Here, we have defined three functions each returning an interable of
+Here, we have defined three functions each returning an iterable of
 tuples. ``nozzle`` provides ``gentests``, a function that takes as
 input, the main function to be tested and returns a decorator.
 The
-tuples are n-tuples such that the first ``n-1`` items are the input to
+tuples are n-tuples such that the first ``n-1`` items are the
-the function to be tested and the last element is the expected output.
+arguments to be passed to the function to be tested and the last
+element is the expected output.

 ``gentests`` optionally take as second argument, a function that
 handles assertions.
 It's passed two args, the result and the expected